diesieben07/strawberry_django_plus_relations_demo/README.md

     ON ("demonstration_hasrelations"."ref_a_id" = "demonstration_modela"."id")
 ```

 `MONKEYPATCH_OPTIMIZER` can be set to `True` in `settings.py` to enable monkeypatching strawberry-django-plus with a solution.
+If enabled, the first query is opimized just like the first one, even without the manual specification of `select_related` and `only` on `refA`.

-That patch can be found here: https://github.com/blb-ventures/strawberry-django-plus/compare/main...diesieben07:strawberry-django-plus:feature/optimize-relations
+The patch can be found here: https://github.com/blb-ventures/strawberry-django-plus/compare/main...diesieben07:strawberry-django-plus:feature/optimize-relations